 3. Avoid Shingle Damage

-Shingle damage can be caused by a number of conditions including ice dams; algae, moss, and lichen; and falling debris among other environmental conditions like extreme weather and temperatures.
+Shingle damage can result from a multitude of conditions including: ice dams, fungal growth, falling debris, and extreme weather.
 Damaged or missing shingles can lead to:

-- Water damage to your roof or the inside of your home
+- Water damage to the underlayment of your roof or the inside of your home

 - Mold and fungal growth